-The Child-Parent Security Act: Gestational Surrogacy
+The New York State Child-Parent Security Act: Gestational Surrogacy

-Gestational surrogacy is a type of surrogacy where the surrogate does not provide their own egg for fertilization.
+Gestational surrogacy is a type of surrogacy in which the surrogate does not provide their own egg for fertilization.
 Gestational surrogacy provides an opportunity for New Yorkers to become parents despite circumstances in which pregnancy is either biologically not possible or medically contraindicated.
 Although gestational surrogacy increases opportunities for family building, it also involves medical, psychosocial, fiscal and ethical considerations, as well as legal complexities.
 These must be carefully considered by the surrogate and intended parent(s) in consultation with other professionals, including their healthcare providers and attorneys.

 Gestational Surrogacy Fact Sheet